Discounted Beta-Bernoulli Reward Estimation for Sample-Efficient Reinforcement Learning with Verifiable Rewards: Method

 Many group-based RLVR methods \cite{shao2024deepseekmath, liu2025understandingr1zeroliketrainingcritical, xie2025unlocking, le2025promptleftbehindexploiting} primarily focus on the design of advantage estimators, while paying comparatively little attention to the more fundamental problem of reward estimation that underlies advantage computation.
 In practice, computational and memory constraints limit the number of sampled responses per prompt, making accurate reward estimation inherently difficult.

 In contrast, we introduce a new perspective that reformulates RLVR through the lens of statistical estimation (\cref{subsec:problem_formulation}).
 Specifically, we view the reward not as a deterministic signal, but as a distribution induced by the policy, and frame advantage computation as a problem of estimating this distribution from finite samples.
 Building on this reformulation, we propose \textbf{D}iscounted \textbf{B}eta--\textbf{B}ernoulli (\textbf{DBB}) reward estimation for RLVR, which estimates the non-stationary reward distribution by leveraging historical rewards (\cref{subsec:grpohistbeta}).
-Despite introducing bias, DBB reduces estimator variance and achieves lower MSE.
+Despite introducing bias, DBB reduces estimator variance and, under mild non-stationarity, achieves lower MSE than point estimation.
 Moreover, it fundamentally prevents variance collapse and preserves informative training signals (\cref{subsec:comparison}).